-Less blades equates to less irritation.
+Fewer blades equate to less irritation.

 While you can shave more efficiently with a cartridge, a safety razor will give you a more comfortable shave minus the irritations that go along shaving with a 5 blade razor.

-Plus it will be a lot cheaper.
+Plus, it will be a lot cheaper.

-Even if you replace the blade of de razor every day, it will only cost you on average around 10 to 15 cents.
+Even if you replace the blade of de razor every day, it will only cost you, on average, around 10 to 15 cents.
 Compare that to the cost of refills (these go for at least $2), you can easily save hundreds of dollars over the long haul.

 This is the perfect intro to the next tip…

 A sensitive skin’s biggest enemy is a dull blade.
 Dull blades pull and tug on the surface, causing more irritation in the long run.